 In this article, we’re going to take a deep dive into the whats, hows, and whys surrounding high-touch and low-touch engagement models, specifically:

-- The differences between high-touch and low-touch customer engagement models,
+The key differences between high-touch and low-touch engagement

 Most SaaS companies will have devised the most suitable way to engage with their customers.
 And it boils down to how frequently they contact their customers.
 From processes like customer onboarding, upgrading plans, and general account management, there needs to be a route of communication with your customer.
 But how?

-If they need little to no contact or human guidance with your product, then they can be classed as low-touch, with a further reliance on automation, AKA high-tech.
+If they need little to no contact or human interaction, then they can be classed as low-touch, with a further reliance on automation, which is also known as a "high-tech" approach.

 Both high-touch and low-touch engagement models are types of services personalized toward the individual needs of the customer.
 Some customers require more hands-on contact from a company, while others prefer battening down the hatches and experiencing the product independently.